Waldkorn/Projects/README.md

 POP: A personal website with a personal development plan and portfolio.

 Chat room: a simple chat room that uses some PHP

+ChatroomAPI: the API that interfaces with the chat room